chakulatechnologies/limali/README.md

 8. Intended Impact

-FarmSmart AI has been designed to:
+FarmMarket AI has been designed to:

 Improve farmers’ ability to negotiate fair prices